Tenant Rights by State

 | Washington | No limit | 60 days for rent increases | 21 days | Seattle and some cities |

-This table covers selected states.
 Laws change frequently.
-Verify current rules with your state's tenant rights office.
+Verify current rules with your state's tenant rights office or attorney general.

 Get your rights matched to your lease